cogilabs/CogiPB3kMkIVOS/README.md

 For the Data and Map tabs, the footer gives the date and time, so the Pip-Boy could even be used as a watch:
 ![Data/Quests](/readme_sources/images/quests.png)

+## The physical Pip-Boy

+The physical part of the Pip-Boy is made of:
+(everything here is subject to change)

+- 1 Raspberry 3B+ with 1Gb RAM and Raspbian installed
+- 1 5 inches touchscreen
+- 1 Powerboost 1000C
+- 1 6600 mAh battery
+- 2 rotary encoders
+- 1 potentiometer
+- 2 LEDs
+- 1 physical button
+- The 3D model

+### The wiring

+[WIP]

+### The 3D model

+[WIP]

+#### Modifications to the model

+[WIP]